baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Ubuntu.md

 **For more details, please see the [official documentation](https://docs.docker.com/install/).**

+### Install prerequisites in **native** process mode

+OpenEdge provides Python and Node runtime.
+If you plan to use the native process mode, you need to install prerequisites first.
+The corresponding versions for Python runtime are Python2.7 and Python3.6, and Node8.5 for Node runtime.
+Besides, users can also choose other versions, but they must ensure compatibility.

 #### Install Python runtime

 The system provides Python2.7 by default, and the Python3.6 installation is below.

-- Step 1：Check to see if Python3.6 or above is already installed.
-If yes go directly executing Step 3, otherwise execute Step 2.
+- Step 1：Check Python3.6 or above is already installed or not.
+If yes, goto Step 3, otherwise goto Step 2.

 ```shell
 which python3